How to lodge for transfer duty

 Make sure you allow time for the assessment process because we can’t fast-track it just to meet your settlement date.

-We will consider urgently assessing your documents where you explain your circumstances in a covering letter or email.
+We will consider urgently assessing your documents if you explain your circumstances in a covering letter or email at the time you lodge documents.

-While we cannot guarantee an urgent assessment, we will try to prioritise these matters where possible.
-This can depend on the total number of lodgements awaiting assessment.
+Even though we cannot guarantee an urgent assessment, we will try to prioritise these matters where possible.
+This can depend on the number of lodgements awaiting assessment.

 Step 3: Payment